-OverviewLiberation was the spiritual successor to Captive.
-Released on Amiga 1200 and the CD32 "games console", it attemped to introduce "sand box" gameplay years ahead of its time.
-Set in a futuristic city of tall buildings and hover cars, but its main view is best described as "Grey".
+Liberation was the sequel to the 1990 hit Captive.
+Released on the Amiga 1200 and the CD32 game console, it attemped to introduce "sandbox" gameplay years ahead of its time, set in a futuristic city of tall buildings and hover cars.

 The player (you) were free thanks to your troop of four robots (events played out in Captive).
-Now, you had tasked yourself to bring down the evil corporation that had kept you captive.
+Now, you have tasked yourself to bring down the evil corporation that had kept you captive.

-ProblemsUltimately, the games was just was too ambitious for the hardware it was running on.
+Ultimately, the game was just was too ambitious for the hardware it was running on.
 In stark contrast to Captive, Liberation suffered from software bugs and slow and clunky animation.